 Mixins: Here you also have options and can really get creative…

 - Vegetables: Spinach, Cucumber, Broccoli, Onions

 You can use this list to create your own pasta salad or make one of the classics.
 Personally, I might just make up a batch anyway and bring it with me to this weekends event.

 - 1½ cups Mayonnaise

 - 1 teaspoon Salt

-Bring 4 to 6 quarts of salted water to a boil and add in Pasta Shells.
+- Bring 6 quarts of salted water to a boil and add the pasta shells.
 Cook pasta until al dente, about 8 minutes, or according to package directions.
 Don’t overcook the noodles because you want them to hold shape well in the salad.
-Drain but do not rinse and set aside.
+Drain and set aside.

-As the pasta cooks, in a large bowl whisk the Buttermilk Ranch Mix, Mayonnaise, Onion Flakes, and Salt together until fully combined.
-Add in the crumbled Bacon, and Frozen Peas, tossing to coat.
-Stir in the cooked pasta until the salad is completely mixed.
+- As the pasta cooks, in a large bowl whisk the ranch mix, mayonnaise, onion flakes, and salt together until fully combined.
+Add in the crumbled bacon and peas, tossing to coat.
+Stir in the cooked pasta until completely mixed.